StAnns/StAnns.github.io/aboutus.md

 ---
 layout: page
-subtitle: Welcome to Department Of Business Management National E Conference Sponsered by AICTE
+subtitle:  Welcome to Department Of Business Management National
 subtitle: 12th  August 2020
 ---
-### Brief

 Today’s corporate sector is increasingly emphasizing on sustainability as a key to business success and prosperity.
 The bottom-line attention of corporates revolves around three important pillars of sustainability- people, profits and environment.
 To sustain in competitive market, companies must monitor and asses the emerging trends in order to help maintain an existing business or a start up.
 The conference aims